Quick Start

 does the following:

-• Checks out the github.com/streamlit/streamlit-example
+- Checks out the

-• Load the app source and metadata into the Clace server metadata database (SQLite)
+into the repo - Load the app source and metadata into the Clace server metadata database (SQLite)

-When the first API call is done to the app (lazy-loading), the Clace server will build the container image from the Containerfile defined in the spec, start the container and setup the proxy for the app APIs.
+When the first API call is done to the app (lazy-loading), the Clace server will build the container image from the Containerfile

 Any env params which need to be passed to the app can be configured as app params.
-Params are set, during app creation using app create --param port=9000 or after creation using param update port 9000 /myapp.
+Params are set, during app creation using app create --param port=9000

-If the source repo has a Containerfile or Dockerfile, the container spec is a generic spec which works with any language or framework.
-If the container file defined a port using EXPOSE directive, then port is not required.
-Otherwise, specify a port, for example
+spec is a generic spec which works with any language or framework.
+If the container file defined a port using EXPOSE

 clace app create --spec container --approve --param port=8000 \